 Trading in a Car with Equity

 In a best-case scenario, the buyer who wants to trade in a vehicle that they're making payments on has equity in the vehicle.
-This means that the car's current trade-in value is higher than their loan balance.
+This means that the car's current trade-in value is higher than its loan balance.
 In this situation, the trade-in process is fairly simple.

 For example, let's say that a buyer wants to purchase a $25,000 vehicle.
 They also want to trade in a car that's valued at $8,000.
 This buyer still owes $5,000 on their current loan, but that's OK.
 The dealer simply pays off the loan balance and applies the remaining $3,000 toward the purchase price of the new car.

 So, if you know that you have equity in the vehicle that you want to trade in, you should have nothing to worry about.
 If you're unsure about the equity you might have, you should first call your current lender and ask what your loan payoff amount is.
 Then, you can consult one of the main vehicle valuation guides online, such as NADAguides, in order to get an estimate of your car's current trade-in value.

 On the other hand, if the outstanding balance on your loan is more than what your vehicle is worth, you have negative equity.
 In this situation, trading a car in on the purchase of another vehicle gets more complicated.

 Trading in a Car with Negative Equity